Can a cherished underdog story really survive the inevitable sequel? VHS Revival investigates

 Like the original movie, the sequel also identifies a symbol of strength.
 Instead of the bonsai tree, we get the den-den daiko, a Japanese drum with swinging beads that will serve as the movie’s figurative focal point, as well as an underwhelming equivalent of the legendary crane-kick, a gimmicky crowd-pleaser that is central to a visually lush, yet somewhat anticlimactic final battle.
 In late 20th century Japan, people don’t fight for belts or trophies, they fight to the death ― at least in Hollywood ― and if you think Daniel was physically outmatched by William Zabka’s high-kicking Johnny Lawrence, you ain’t seen nothing yet.
 This guy is ripped to the bone.
 Ultimately, it’s the movie’s insistence on sticking so stringently to the winning formula of the first movie that proves its biggest hindrance from a creative standpoint.
 Everything is on a much grander scale, and is far more pleasing to the eye, but we’ve been here before.
 It was much more fulfilling the first time around.

 As expected, The Karate Kid Part II was the most commercially successful entry in the original franchise (the 2010 reboot managed a whopping $359,100,000), and in that sense it was a job well done, but the problem with an underdog story is you only get to tell it once.
 Onscreen it can be repeated to a certain extent.
-Avildsen’s other big franchise, Rocky, for example, kept the belt off Balboa until the sequel, but the Italian Stallion had already proven himself more than he ever could, Adrienne his true prize in an against all odds picture that was very much character-driven.
+Avildsen’s other big franchise, Rocky, for example, kept the belt off Balboa until the sequel, but the Italian Stallion had already proven himself more than he ever could, Adrienne his true prize in an against-all-odds picture that was very much character-driven.
 As for LaRusso, the boy has already proven himself too, each fight bringing him one step closer to an emotional ten count.

 Critics were fairly disappointed with the sequel, but Avildsen did about as much as he could with the material.
 Sure, Daniel’s narrative was mostly recycled, but audiences, especially those of the pre-adult variety, expect more of the same to some degree.
 It’s much easier when very little is expected of you, and nobody saw The Karate Kid coming.
 It was a pleasant surprise that critics were comfortable heaping praise on, but when you ascend to the commercial stratosphere, people expect you to fail, particularly when it comes to the dreaded numbered sequel.
 Ultimately, it comes down to a balancing act.
 Avildsen obviously cares about the integrity of these characters, but there’s a commercial quota that must be met.
 For watching kids it’s all about the cute gimmicks and peewee heroics, and in that sense Avildsen delivers on his promise.
 The whole Miyagi narrative is an added bonus that could easily have been abandoned in the hands of someone with no appreciation for the characters.

 The Karate Kid Part II is graceful and sublimely executed for the most part.
-It also features a magnificent score by Bill Conti, who turned down the chance to work on Rocky IV in favour of reuniting with Avildsen, his pan flute compositions instilling the production with a mystical grace befitting of Miyagi and his precocious pupil, but the heartwarming glow of our duo’s initial triumph is painfully absent.
+It also features a magnificent score by a returning Conti, who turned down the chance to work on Rocky IV in favour of reuniting with Avildsen, his pan flute compositions instilling the production with a mystical grace befitting of Miyagi and his precocious pupil, but the heartwarming glow of our duo’s initial triumph is painfully absent.
 In The Karate Kid, Miyagi allowed Daniel to spread his wings and proudly display his feathers.
 Here, he seems to be flying in circles rather than soaring majestically.
 The Karate Kid Part II may have given audiences what they craved, but an underdog story inspires great loyalty, the kind that fighting champions rarely receive.